1Bayshore/1Bayshore.github.io/sources/jetla-acleð.md

 ## Escape from Quərfi
 On the morning of 15 seci 2039, Jetla was reported missing from her quarters by a servant bringing her breakfast.
 The city was searched, and Jetla was declared missing.

+On the afternoon on 16 seci 2039, Jetla was taken into custody in Ʃàbèè.
+While she was at first charged with illegally importing a flying carpet to Wàmèrà, the charges were dropped on 18 seci 2039 and she was released.
+She travelled north to Mangátle, where she began looking for work.

+Xənha and several servants were tried for "corrupting the prince".
+Xənha was convicted and sentenced to life in prison, which he is still serving today.

+## Painting career
+Upon arrival in Mangátle, Jetla declared her new name to be Jetla Acleð.
+After a rejection of support by several higher officials, she eventually moved into Lapaza amarli (lit.
+The Painted House), a colourful building with a large number of artist squatters.
+She learned how to paint from several of the artists there.

+In 2042 Jetla sold Jaþmanda e latasoli (lit.
+The Jaþmanda and a rainbow) for Z127.
+This drew greater attention to her art.
+Her work Lasoli seña Ataglin (lit.
+The sun over Ataglin) won Lageðba ad lazudba ad latordo ad Mangátle (lit. the University of Mangátle art prize) in 2046.

+Jetla is generally considered to be part of the Marligli artistic movement.
+Her works focus on natural scenes and strokes of colour.
+She rarely includes any human figures in her paintings.